aksh1/ViriuSim/README.md

-# DiseaseSimulator
+# ViruSim

-Simulates the spread of a disease among a grid of "chunks".
+Simulates the spread of a disease throughout chunks.

+Uses Java 14 and INI4J